 Drill joists, if necessary, to install service lines.

-Make sure your new joist is level before installing anything else and test the floor from any other floorboards you can access to make sure there are no creaks.
+Again ensure your new joist is level before installing anything else, and test the floor from any other floorboards you can access to make sure there are no creaks.

 Sistering Engineered Floor Joists